ancient-cat/cam11/README.md

 The optional `clip` parameter specifies whether to use the LÖVE scissor to clip to the viewport.
 A value of `false` indicates not to clip; otherwise it clips.
+The default is to clip.
 The clipping intersects the current scissor, rather than replace it, to be GUI-friendly.
-The scissor is restored when calling `cam:detach()`.
+The scissor is restored when calling `cam:detach()`, regardless of whether clipping was requested.

 `cam:detach()`: Restores the LÖVE transformation that was active since the latest `cam:attach()`.
 You must call `cam:attach()` before calling this